jotpowers/Hobbies/recipes/Hawiian-BBQ-pasty.md

 * Mix chicken with BBQ sauce
 * Make pasties according to standard pasty recipes with the BBQ chicken in it.
 * Bake and serve

+## Additional notes
+* I have gone so far as to make my own BBQ sauce for the BBQ sauce.
+Hmm...that doesn't make a ton of sense, but anyway...
+Perhaps saying more about my abilities that I should, it was no better than store bought in the final recipe, so I don't think it's worth it.